Scripting data source

 ]

-• User-defined parameters can be initialized in the widget using the dataSourceParameters variable.
-Below is an example implementation:
+Widget data query: User-defined parameters can be set in the widget using the dataSourceParameters variable.
+The example below shows a typical implementation.

 DateTime startDate = rangeDateFilter["StartDate"];